A sequence of transcritical bifurcations in a suspension of gyrotactic microswimmers in vertical pipe: Existence of steady solution

 \section{Existence of steady solution}

 As previously noted by \cite{HP2014b} and \cite{JFM2020}, there are three parameters $Q$, $G$ and $Ri$ which control the bifurcation of (\ref{eq:base_full}).
 Here, $Q$ and $G$ are dependent on each other, providing only two degrees of freedom in total.
-Now, without loss of generality, we shall vary the three parameters $Q$, $G$ and $Ri$ in a controlled manner to explore the existence of the steady solutions reported in \S\ref{sec:GTD}.
-We first prescribe $G$ and continue the steady solutions to (\ref{eq:base_full}) by changing $Q$ -- the related bifurcation diagrams for $G=0$ are also shown in figure \ref{fig:GTD_U0_bi} (dotted lines).
+Now, without loss of generality, we shall vary the three parameters $Q$, $G$ and $Ri$ in a controlled manner to explore the existence of the steady solutions reported in \S\ref{sec:Numerics}.
+We first prescribe $G$ and continue the steady solutions to (\ref{eq:base_full}) by changing $Q$ -- the related bifurcation diagrams for $G=0$ are also shown in figure \ref{fig:GTD_U0_bi_Q} (dotted lines).
 Here, we note that the change of $Q$ for a given $G$ requires a change of $Ri$, given the relation of the three parameters.
 Figure \ref{fig:GTD_G00} shows how $U(0)$, $Ri$ and $N(1)$ changes with $Q$ for several prescribed $G$.
-It is found that all the solutions blow up at a certain respective threshold of $Q$ (say $Q_{c,G}(G)$): as $Q \rightarrow Q_{c,G}(G)$, $U(0)$ and $Ri$ blow up and $N(0)$ approaches zero (i.e. depletion of the cell number density at the wall).
+It is found that all the solutions blow up at a certain respective threshold of $Q$ (say $Q_{c,G}(G)$): as $Q \rightarrow Q_{c,G}(G)$, $U(0)$ and $Ri$ blow up and $N(1)$ approaches zero (i.e. depletion of the cell number density at the wall).

 To further explain the existence of a threshold value of $Q$, we also perform continuation by changing $G$ for prescribed $Ri$.
 Figure \ref{fig:GTD_fixedRi} shows the continuation of the first two steady-solution branches reported in figure \ref{fig:GTD_U0_bi} for fixed $Ri\in[200,1400]$.
 Now, it becomes apparent that there exists a maximum achievable $Q(\equiv Q_{\max,Ri}(Ri))$ at each $Ri$.
 Plotting $Q_{\max,Ri}(Ri)$ against $Ri$ (inset in figure \ref{fig:GTD_fixedRi}) shows that $Q_{\max,Ri}$ reaches its maximum at $Q_{\max} \approx 3.1$ and $Ri \approx 1174$.
 The maximum downward flow rate $Q_{\max}(>0)$ is typically achieved with a downward pressure gradient ($G<0$) (i.e. $Q_{\max}=\max{(Q_{c,G}(G))}$ in figure \ref{fig:GTD_G00}).
-However, any further decrease of $G$ from that value counter-intuitively makes the flow rate of the steady solution decreased instead of being increased.
-Furthermore, while an increase of the averaged cell concentration (i.e. $Ri$) can also increases flow rate, there is still a maximum flow rate at certain $Ri$ value.
+However, any further decrease of $G$ counter-intuitively decreases the flow rate of the steady solution rather than increases.

 Lastly, we note that figure \ref{fig:contG} is only for the first and second solution branches emerged from $Q=0$ in figure \ref{fig:GTD_U0_bi}.
 However, the same qualitative behaviours have been found from all the other solution branches: for example, the relation between $N(1)$ and $Q$, the blow up of $U(0)$ and $Ri$ as $Q\rightarrow Q_{c,G}$, and the existence of $Q_{\max}$.